Town of Pipestone and Erasure of Indigenous Peoples

 http://people.carleton.edu/~cborn/omeka/Pipestone_Minnesota/PM_JoinedChanupa.jpg

 An enormous sculpture of a joined Chanupa (sacred pipe) sits in front of the Keepers of The Sacred Tradition of Pipemakers.
-Some Dakota community members find this sculpture of a pipe where the stem is joined to the bowl of the pipe to be offensive since the bowl and stem should only be joined in ceremony.
+Some Dakota find this sculpture offensive since the bowl and stem of a pipe are only to be joined in ceremony.

 1. "In Pipestone, an Era Ends."
 Midwest Weekends.
 June 11, 2012. http://midwestweekends.com/do_it_now/summer/pipestone_pageant.html.